• Skip to main content

 The Elan Valley contains multiple reservoirs and dams that were constructed to supply the city of Birmingham with fresh running water.
 The valley is a biodiverse haven for walking, cycling, birdwatching, wildlife discovery, stargazing and geology.
 It is one of the most impressive landscapes in the UK and is thoroughly recommended by the Industrial Tour as a must-see attraction.

-The Elan Valley estate contains many trails for walking, cycling, and horse riding; however, this guide will focus on visiting the dams and reservoirs due to their status as industrial heritage attractions.
+The Elan Valley estate contains many trails for walking, cycling, and horse riding; however, this guide will focus on visiting the dams and reservoirs due to their status as industrial heritage sites.

 Contents